ton-community/ton-docs/docs/contribute/sample-tutorial.md

 The References heading **must** be H2: `## References`

-This section ***must*** be present if you have taken any help in writing this tutorial from other documents, GitHub repos and existing tutorials.
+This section ***must*** be present if you have taken any help in writing this tutorial from other documents, GitHub repos and pre-existing tutorials.

 Credit sources by adding their name and a link to the document when possible.